 There are ways and means to overcome acquisition challenges.
 While some can be done internally through due process, sometimes companies need additional help.
 This is what you can do:

-#1 Take the help of RPO service providers
+#1 Take the use of RPO service providers

-You can partner with a Recruitment Process Outsourcing (RPO) provider to streamline your entire recruitment process.
-They can also help you create a suitable hiring strategy and build a strong employer brand that can attract the best talent.
+You can partner with a Recruitment Process Outsourcing (RPO) provider to streamline your recruitment process.
+They can also help you create a suitable hiring strategy and build a strong employer brand to attract the best talent.

 #2 Train hiring teams